PedroLucero/DaniellaB-Thesis-ICA/README.md

 By no means is this finished right now...

 Note: There's a lot of folders that Flutter creates when starting a new project.
 These are large hence I won't upload them.
 They are: .dart_tool/, .idea/, android/, build/, ios/, linux/, macos/, windows/

+- I'm not sure if adding them (I got a large file warning)
+- I'm a lil' confused since I pushed them to newAdds yet got no warning... perhaps I do keep them...?